-South Korean film Parasite made history by becoming the first non-English language film to be named best picture at the Oscars.
-This week, Kafkadesk looks back at all the previous Central European nominations for the Academy Award for Best International Feature Film, previously known as Best Foreign Language Film.
-After looking at Poland’s Oscar nominations and Hungary’s Oscar wins and nominations throughout the years, today, we end with Czech and Slovak Oscar wins and nominations.
+Prague, Czech Republic – South Korean film Parasite made history in 2020 by becoming the first non-English language film to be named best picture at the Oscars.
+Kafkadesk looks back at all the previous Central European nominations for the Academy Award for Best International Feature Film, previously known as Best Foreign Language Film.

-After the breakup, the Czech Republic and Slovakia both began submitting films separately, with the Czech Republic getting three more Oscar nominations and winning once, with Kolya, directed by Jan Svěrák, in 1997.
+After the 1993 breakup, the Czech Republic and Slovakia both began submitting films separately, with the Czech Republic getting three more Oscar nominations and winning once, with Kolya, directed by Jan Sverak, in 1997.

 Although originally based on Ladislav Grosman’s short story in Czech, “The Trap”, the story was subsequently reworked by Grosman himself into a shooting script with Slovak dialogues.
 Funded by Czechoslovakia‘s central authorities, as were all films under the Communist regime and produced at Prague’s Barrandov Film Studio, the film was shot with a Slovak cast almost exclusively on location in the small town of Sabinov in north-eastern Slovakia.
 According to Variety, “Kroner’s performance is pitched perfectly between cheerful laziness and moral outrage, while Odessa-born Polish stage actress Kaminska brings a heartbreaking dignity to Rozalia’s plight”.

-Following the rerelease of the movie in the United States the following year, Ida Kamińska was also nominated for Best Actress in a Leading Role in 1966, losing to Elizabeth Taylor who won her second Oscar for her role in Who’s Afraid of Virginia Woolf?.
+Following the release of the movie in the United States the following year, Ida Kaminska was also nominated for Best Actress in a Leading Role in 1966, losing to Elizabeth Taylor who won her second Oscar for her role in Who’s Afraid of Virginia Woolf?.

 The New York Times wrote that “what it appears Mr. Menzel is aiming at all through his film is just a wonderfully sly, sardonic picture of the embarrassments of a youth coming of age in a peculiarly innocent yet worldly provincial environment.
 The charm of his film is in the quietness and slyness of his earthy comedy, the wonderful finesse of understatements, the wise and humorous understanding of primal sex”.
 For The Guardian, “few European films are so affectionately remembered as Closely Observed Trains, one of the pinnacles of the Czech New Wave of the 60s, brutally cut short by the Soviet invasion of Czechoslovakia”.